laravel/docs/eloquent-relationships.md

 <a name="custom-polymorphic-types"></a>
 ### Custom Polymorphic Types

 By default, Laravel will use the fully qualified class name to store the type of the related model.
-For instance, given the one-to-many example above where a `Comment` may belong to a `Post` or a `Video`, the default `commentable_type` would be either `App\Post` or `App\Video`, respectively.
+For instance, given the one-to-many example above where a `Comment` may belong to a `Post` or a `Video`, the default `commentable_type` would be either `App\Models\Post` or `App\Models\Video`, respectively.
 However, you may wish to decouple your database from your application's internal structure.
 In that case, you may define a "morph map" to instruct Eloquent to use a custom name for each model instead of the class name:

     use Illuminate\Database\Eloquent\Relations\Relation;

     Relation::morphMap([
-        'posts' => 'App\Post',
+        'posts' => 'App\Models\Post',
-        'videos' => 'App\Video',
+        'videos' => 'App\Models\Video',
     ]);

 You may register the `morphMap` in the `boot` function of your `AppServiceProvider` or create a separate service provider if you wish.